 – Beaches are either a “spiaggia publica” (public beach) or a Lido (organised beach).
 At a Lido you pay anywhere up to €30 per day for an umbrella and a chair whether you stay one hour or ten, though down at Pescoluse it was €5 an umbrella and €3 a chair for the whole day.
 The beaches here aren’t pebbles like much of Italy, they are either sandy or large rock formations.

 – There are very few large hotels in Puglia.
-Accommodation is largely smaller boutique hotels, bed and breakfasts, or “masserie”, old restored farmhouses, typically with six rooms or less.
+Accommodation is largely smaller boutique hotels, bed and breakfasts, or “masserie”, old restored farmhouses, typically with six rooms or less (have a look at the lovely one we stayed at here).
 So if you’re like us an need a family room or two rooms, and you have your eye on a particular place or area in peak season, do book ahead.
 Some places were booked out six months ahead.

 Places to see